donutranger/jomhack-skynet-ddos/lambda-python3.10/examples/booking_results.md

   "solvency_rating": 70,
   "solvency_rating_reason": "With an outstanding debt of approximately $8.7 billion, and a fair value of debt estimated at $9.8 billion, the company has substantial long-term obligations.
-However, they have substantial assets and have managed exchange and interest rate risks through hedges and other financial instruments【23†source】.", "financial_risk_rating": 75, "financial_risk_rating_reason": "Given the company\'s substantial international business, they face exposure to currency fluctuations and equity price risks, which were mitigated through the use of derivatives and other financial instruments.
+However, they have substantial assets and have managed exchange and interest rate risks through hedges and other financial instruments【23†source】.", "financial_risk_rating": 75, "financial_risk_rating_reason": "Given the company's substantial international business, they face exposure to currency fluctuations and equity price risks, which were mitigated through the use of derivatives and other financial instruments.
 Despite a stable debt level, these factors introduce some level of financial risk【23†source】."
 }
 ```